Q. What do I need to do to sign up for a FAS Research Computing account?

 A. Yes, see example below.
 Please get in touch with us as you are developing a grant application.
 The FAS Research Computing will also provide a personalized letter of support for your application.
 The language below can be further tailored to your needs.

 "Computing Costs are based on actual usage of the Harvard University Faculty of Arts & Sciences Research Computing shared use facility (FAS RC) and any additional resources, such as additional storage or virtual machines.
 Users of the cluster gain access to the resources hosted in the FAS RC environment, including expert consulting help coupled with extensive resources, such as over 35 petabytes of storage, 78,000 processing cores, and numerous software modules and applications.
 A full description of FAS RC computing resources available to researchers can be found at http://www.rc.fas.harvard.edu."

 Q. Can a HCSPH PI sponsor and pay for an outside collaborator to have an account on the cluster?

 A. Yes.
-The there is not up-front cost for such accounts, but the user's use of the cluster will be charged to the PI's lab group on a quarterly basis.
+The there is not up-front cost for such accounts, but the user's use of the cluster (in CPU hours) will be charged to the PI's lab group on a quarterly basis.
 The collaborator's account needs to be approved by and attached to an existing HCSPH PI's Odyssey account.
 Please note in the account request that this is an outside collaborator (choose 'EXTERNAL').
 Should the PI leave HCSPH, the collaborator's access would also end unless it is transferred to another PI's account and billing.
 It is the PI's responsibility to notify us when the collaborator's access should be withdrawn.

 Q. Do I need to pay for software licenses at the FAS Research Computing?

 A. Most software (including SAS and Stata) is already licensed at FAS Research Computing and is therefore provided at no additional cost.
 Additional commercial software can be added on a case-by-case basis, depending on demand.
 Contact us and we can discuss your software needs.

 Q. May I invest in more resources for the FAS Research Computing cluster by purchasing additional nodes to increase computing power and decrease waiting time?